Bcgraydon/ENC4265/chatbot.md

 -  Features:
 Answers common cybersecurity questions
 Provides best practices for staying safe online
 Helps users recognize phishing scams and password risks

+## AI Statment
+AI was used in the making of the assigment, including formating the chatbot.